Volunteering at PCOTC

 Family Memberships: To receive the Member Volunteer rate, each member in a family membership must individually meet the 12 hour minimum per club year requirement.
 However, a family member may credit hours to another person in the membership.
 Example 1: John and Jane Doe share a family membership.
 Jane completes 12 hours of volunteer time, but John does not volunteer.
 Jane will receive Member Volunteer rates, but John will not.
 Example 2: John and Jane Doe share a family membership.
 John volunteers 4 hours during a club year, and Jane volunteers 20 hours.
 Both John and Jane Doe will receive Member Volunteer rates, because eight hours of Jane's volunteer hours can be credited to John.

 It is your responsibility to report your hours via a PCOTC Volunteer Reporting Form kept in stock at the facility, or downloadable here.
 Be sure to obtain a signature from the PCOTC member who is in charge of the activity at which you volunteer.
-The completed forms should then be sent to: Angela Kalmanash, 1 Windward Lane, Stamford, CT 06903.
-In March, preliminary volunteer status for all members will be published in the Sit 'N Stay newsletter.
+The completed forms can be uploaded here.
+In December, preliminary volunteer status for all members will be published in the Sit 'N Stay newsletter.
 Be sure to check your entry.
 If you don't agree with it contact the sponsor of the event where you volunteered or email Angela Kalmanash.

 If you incur expenses related to a PCOTC event, please use our expense report form.